JWK set settings for an Authlete service

 This article explains how to register a JWK set for an Authlete service.

-First, this article assumes that you have prepared a JWK set in some way.
+This article assumes that you have prepared a JWK set in some way.
 The following example illustrates usage of mkjwk.org service to generate an ES256 key pair, and parameters specified for it.

 • Key Type: EC (Elliptic Curve)